-ARL researches, develops, and employs advanced design and validation methodologies for small and micro unmanned systems that can extend Soldier reach, develop situational understanding, and improve protection.
+ARL researches, develops, and employs advanced design and validation methodologies for small unmanned systems that can extend Soldier reach, develop situational understanding, and improve protection and lethality.
 Our objective is to enable in situ rapid manufacturing of unmanned aerial intelligence, surveillance, and reconnaissance (ISR) platforms using a minimal set of components and 3-D printing technology.
 Collaborating partners are sought to: (a) investigate hardware and software allocation and optimization techniques; (b) perform experiments to validate virtual and physical vehicles; (c) investigate parameterization of computer aided design (CAD) models; (d) perform mapping of system measures of suitability, performance, and effectiveness down to the hardware component level; (e) investigate how model-based systems engineering can enhance a conceptual design process and enable a collaborative web-based environment; (f) investigate application of DoD Manufacturing Readiness Assessment techniques to the conceptual design process; and (g) investigate application of multi-stakeholder interactions and value negotiation in the conceptual design process.

 Mechanics of Handheld Aerial Mobility (APG)